Regulation 27 Discipline Process

 There is often confusion around the level of proof that is required in relation to an incident which may have a disciplinary outcome.
 Your involvement in an incident is considered on the balance of probability.

-If you are not able to meet on the proposed dates, then get in touch with the RCT.
-The RCT will try to arrange another meeting date.
-If it isn't possible to meet - due to vacation or exam commitments - then you will be invited to submit a statement for consideration prior to the outcome being decided on the information available.
+If you are not able to meet on the proposed dates, then you should let the Residential Community Team know as soon as possible by responding to the email invite.
+The Residential Community Team will then offer you an alternative date.
+If it isn't possible to meet - due to vacation or exam commitments - then you will be invited to submit a statement for consideration.
+If you fail to respond to the team, or ignore correspondence, an outcome will be decided using the information available in your absence.
+If this is the case the team will deliver the outcome via email to your University account.

 2. What the meeting will cover